 Farm Sector Profitability Expected To Weaken in 2015

-Both net cash and net farm income are forecast to decline for the second consecutive year after reaching recent historic highs in 2013 (in nominal terms).
-Net cash income is expected to fall by 21 percent in 2015, while the forecast 36-percent drop in net farm income would be the largest since 1983 (in both nominal and inflation-adjusted terms).
+Both net cash and net farm income are forecast to decline for the second consecutive year after reaching recent highs in 2013.
+Net cash income is expected to fall by 27.7 percent in 2015, while the forecast 38.2-percent drop in net farm income would be the largest single-year decline since 1983 (in both nominal and inflation-adjusted terms).

-- Both net cash and net farm income are forecast to decline for the second consecutive year after reaching recent historic highs in 2013.
-Net cash income is expected to fall by 21 percent in 2015, while the forecast 36-percent drop in net farm income would be the largest since 1983 (in both nominal and inflation-adjusted terms).
+- Both net cash and net farm income are forecast to decline for the second consecutive year after reaching recent highs in 2013.
+Net cash income is expected to fall by 27.7 percent in 2015, while the forecast 38.2-percent drop in net farm income would be the largest single-year decline since 1983 (in both nominal and inflation-adjusted terms).

-- Total production expenses are forecast to fall for the first time since 2009.
+- Total production expenses are forecast to fall 2.3 percent, the first time since 2009 that they have fallen year over year.
 Energy inputs and feed are expected to have the largest declines.
 Expenses are forecast to increase for labor, interest, and property taxes.